by Bob Stepno

 “Many reporters who won the Big Story award looked back at the show with a mixture of affection and amusement,” Dunning wrote.
 “Their stories were highly dramatized, often to the extent that the subjects had trouble recognizing themselves on the air.”

-The folks at DigitalDeliFTP have done their usual excellent job checking newspaper listings, Billboard Magazine and more to create “The Definitive The Big Story Radio Log” webpage identifying cast members, announcers, directors and plot points for 381 episodes.
+The folks at DigitalDeliFTP did their usual excellent job checking newspaper listings, Billboard Magazine and more to create “The Definitive The Big Story Radio Log” webpage identifying cast members, announcers, directors and plot points for 381 episodes.
 (The link goes to an Internet Archive “Wayback Machine” copy of the page, because the original may be offline.)

 The Old Time Radio Researchers Group’s OTRRpedia page on The Big Story in summer 2012 listed 37 episodes as being generally available, while its Old Time Radio Researchers Group log listed 383 episodes as having been broadcast between 1947 and 1955.